fifth-postulate/postscript-whisperer/workshop/guide/src/tool/drawing.md

 ## closepath
 The close path operator will draw a line segment from the current point to the point designated by the last moveto operator.

-There is a subtle difference, that will be noticable under close scrutiny, between drawing the segment yourself and using closepath.
+There is a subtle difference, that will be noticeable under close scrutiny, between drawing the segment yourself and using closepath.

 ![The difference between "closing" a path by hand and using `closepath`](../../image/generated/closepath.png)